KleberVales/english-study/README.md

 - He likes to travel on his motorcycle.

 Technology, Media and Electronics

+- I found this documentation on the website.

 ### 3.2 Of and of the
 ### 3.3 To and for